phytec/imx-sm-phytec/sm/doc/rn_cl.md

 SM-303: Extend TRDC_CONFIG with information about MDAC features {#RN_DETAIL_SM_303}
 ----------

-The configrool was updated to support KPA enable (kpaen) and SID size (sidsz) options when configuring a TRDC with the TRDC_CONFIG_n specification in a device cfg file.
+The configtool was updated to support KPA enable (kpaen) and SID size (sidsz) options when configuring a TRDC with the TRDC_CONFIG_n specification in a device cfg file.

 The only impact to customers is they should rebuild their SM config headers using the configtool.